 California Gov. Gavin Newsom (D) signed a few marijuana bills into law on Tuesday.
-The effort was to make a sequence of minor modifications into the State’s most extensive legal cannabis system.
+The effort was to make a sequence of minor modifications to the State’s most extensive legal cannabis system.

 The new changes are made to make specific revisions to the advertising and banking laws.
 As with legal cannabis, businesses often have to face difficulty gaining financial services; the signed bill (AB 1525) will ease-off strict state penalties against banks that deal with marijuana clients.